PJhaveri02/Are-We-There-Yet/backend/README.md

 ![image](https://user-images.githubusercontent.com/55341679/117530190-eb25b300-b02f-11eb-9a25-ac369fad602f.png)

-# Error in Running backend
+# Error in Running Backend
 If you see an error message similar to the one shown below, then run the command `npm update --force`.
 This should solve the problem.
 ![image](https://user-images.githubusercontent.com/55341679/117530319-946ca900-b030-11eb-993e-4d086abe1dfc.png)